bateyt/anth454eou/_drafts/Rmd/DirectionsRubric_BioPaper.md

 ### Submission requirements
-The paper is due no later than **Monday, 9 March at 11:59 PM**.
+Submit paper electronically in Canvas using the "Submit Biographical Research Paper" assignment tool available from the Assignments area or the apers must be sThe paper is due no later than **Monday, 9 March at 11:59 PM**.
 Papers submitted after the deadline will be penalized a letter grade for each day late, as per the general late-work policy.

 #### Safe Assign via Blackboard